gradle/gradle/design-docs/tooling-api-cancellation.md

 ## Feature: Tooling API client cancels a long running operation

-Represent the execution of a long running operation using a `Future`.
-This `Future` can be used to cancel the operation.
+Add possibility to cancell execution of a long running operation using a `CancallableToken`.
+This `CancallableToken` is produced by `CancellableTokenSource` and can be used with several operations if needed.

+    interface CancellationToken {
+        boolean canBeCancelled();
+        boolean isCancellationRequested();
+    }

+    public class CancellationTokenSource {
+        public void cancel() ...
+        public CancellationToken token() ...
+    }

+    interface LongRunningOperation {
+        ...
+        @Incubating
+        LongRunningOperation withCancellationToken(CancellationToken cancellationToken);
+    }

+Note there there is an alternative proposal using a `Future` to perform cancellation differently:

     interface BuildFuture<T> extends Future<T> {
         void onSuccess(Action<? super T> action); // called immediately if the operation has completed successfully